 3. Avoid trying to pop your pimples (this typically leads to further irritation).
 Per Dr. Yen, our Founder and adolescent medicine specialist, “more goes into your skin than comes out and it takes longer to heal if you pop your zits.”

 If your pimples don’t go away within a few days, you may need to try a different treatment.
-The following medical treatments are also commonly recommended by doctors:
+The following medical treatments are also commonly recommended by doctors to treat acne:

 Related content: What are Oral Antibiotics for Acne?